 The gut is a focal point for histamine intolerance.
 Histamine intolerance is thought to arise mostly from the gut where the DAO enzyme works to break down histamine.
 High levels of histamine in the gut are linked to gut motility (diarrhea and constipation), stomach acid (reflux) as well as other Irritable Bowel Symptoms.

-And while the gut helps to break down histamine, it is also responsible for producing histamine through the metabolic activity of gut bacteria.
+While the gut helps to break down histamine, it is also responsible for producing histamine through the metabolic activity of gut bacteria.
 Certain bacteria produce more histamine; therefore, a balanced spectrum of bacteria in the gut is important.

 Hormonal Health